naveedkhalid091/Learn_Next.js/step05_styling/step02_flex_with _tailwind/flex_basics.md

 ## 1. `What is FlexBox`?

-Flexbox allows us to create flexible and responsive layouts.
+Flex is a one dimensional layout setting system.

+It is best to use flex for simpler layouts where alignment is in one direction, it aligns items along a single axis (row or column).

 When we define an element as a `flex` its childs (flex items) are automatically arranged according to the rules defined in `flex` as a parent.

-Creating a flex container.
+## Creating a flex container.

-To make an element a `flex container`, you apply the `flex` property to it.
-This changes the behavior of the container and its child elements.
+To make an element a `flex container`, you write the `flex` property into a parent element i.e. <div className="grid">.
+This mentioning will make all the nested childs the 'flex items or elements'.
+These `flex items` will then follow the `flex layout rules` defined by the parent.

 For Example: